Felicia Hemans: Career

-Hemans’ first poems, dedicated to the Prince of Wales, were published in Liverpool in 1808, when she was fourteen, arousing the interest of poet Percy Bysshe Shelley, who briefly corresponded with her.
-She quickly followed them up with "England and Spain" (1808) and "The Domestic Affections" (1812).
+Hemans' first poems, dedicated to the Prince of Wales, were published in Liverpool in 1808, when she was fourteen, arousing the interest of poet Percy Bysshe Shelley, who briefly corresponded with her.
+She quickly followed them up with "England and Spain" (1808), politically addressing the Peninsular War, and "The Domestic Affections" (1812).
+In contrast to its title, which Hemans did not choose, many of the book's poems explore issues of patriotism and war, this was published on the eve to her marriage to captain Alfred Hemans.